Arrested for a Gun Crime in the Bay Area?

 As we mentioned, there are federal and state gun laws that have different penalties.
 There is sometimes an overlap between federal and state charges.

 However, California has some of the strictest gun laws in the country.
-Even if you are legally allowed to own a firearm, you can be charged with an offense for many reasons.
-You can be arrested and charged with a California gun crime if you:
+Even if you are legally allowed to own a firearm, you can face charges for many reasons.
+You may face an arrest and charges of a California gun crime if you:

 - Carry and/or possess an illegal firearm (assault rifles) or firearm accessory (such as silencers);